Skip to main content

 5. Animal Kingdom (David Michod -2010)

 Bloody Nora.
-What a brilliantly misanthropic film this was.
+What a brilliantly misanthropic film this is.
 And 10 years old now!
 Mendo and Joel Edgerton ooze grungy menace and Guy Pearce adds integrity but Jackie Weaver is the standout for me.
 Hell mother in spades.

 4. Little Fish (Rowan Woods - 2005)